Dimension 68000: Native software

 Unibasic, a BASIC dialect developed specifically for the Dimension 68000 by Dallas-based RD Software, was also included in the package.
 Although native to the Motorola 68000, with all 16 MB of the Motorola 68000's address space supported by it, Unibasic was very closely based on Applesoft BASIC.
 For example, Unibasic's s and s for manipulation of printers, video display, and keyboard input expect memory addresses identical those used by Applesoft for such devices (meanwhile and could be used to read and manipulate the absolute memory addresses of the Motorola 6800).
 Unibasic adds a VARPTR function (VARiable PoinTeR, i.e. return the address of a variable), a Mode statement allowing the user to change the screen format on the fly as well as the behavior of variable scrolling, and a Call statement supporting up to fifteen arguments.

 At least one third-party software developer released a software package specifically for the Dimension 68000.
 CLYDE (Custom Logic You Design Easily), a software package for VLSI circuit design, was released by Cademic, Inc. in May 1984.

 Development and release

 The Dimension 68000 is primarily the brainchild of Mike Carpenter, the former president of Scientific Machines, a company that manufactured scientific instruments.
 Development of the computer commenced on Micro Craft Corporation's incorporation in Dallas, Texas, in November 1981.
-He set out the Dimension 68000 to be the epitome of a "compatible" computer system—interoperable between all the popular computing platforms, providing a powerful microprocessor, and following design philosophies to make the computer as resistant to obsolescence as possible.
+Carpenter set out the Dimension 68000 to be the epitome of a "compatible" computer system—interoperable between all the popular computing platforms, providing a powerful microprocessor, and following design philosophies to make the computer as resistant to obsolescence as possible.
 However, a proprietary bus had to be devised, according to Carpenter, because off-the-shelf standards did not provide "access to all the signals [his team] had to make [the machine] flexible".
-Carpenter employed the help of several employees from companies for which the Dimension 68000 emulates, including IBM and Apple.
+Carpenter employed the help of several employees from IBM and Apple.